kotlitecture/template-multiplatform-compose/docs/Dataflow/Facade Analytics API/usage.md

 ## Overview

 The API can be accessed through:
-- `shared.data.datasource.analytics.AnalyticsSource` - facade interface at the core module level.
+- `shared.data.source.analytics.AnalyticsSource` - facade interface at the core module level.
-- `app.datasource.analytics.AppAnalyticsSource` - decorator class at the app level.
+- `app.data.source.analytics.AppAnalyticsSource` - decorator class at the app level.

 The difference is that the class serves as a **decorator** and can provide extra methods without impacting facade implementations.